 Build a Network of Fellow Scholars

 Being in a cohort can allow you to make connections with others in a similar work field.
 Meeting others in person could lead to new opportunities and help you build your network.
 By joining a cohort, you might meet an individual who can help you grow in your career or connect you to other individuals in the field.

 Enjoy Face-to-Face Learning Opportunities

 Taking classes in-person with an instructor is the best way for some people to learn.
 By being in class with other learners, you can also learn from them or help them learn from you.
-Face-to-face learning is a huge aspect in expanding your horizons as a doctoral student, which is why doctoral learners also take part in residencies during their degree program.
+Face-to-face learning is a huge aspect if expanding your horizons as a doctoral student, which is why doctoral learners also take part in residencies during their degree programs.